-Finally, in this mode only, the AD7652 provides a daisy-chain feature using the RDC/SDIN pin for cascading multiple converters together.
+Finally, in this mode only, the AD7653 provides a daisy-chain feature using the RDC/SDIN pin for cascading multiple converters together.
 This feature is useful for reducing component count and wiring connections when desired, as, for instance, in isolated multiconverter applications.

-An example of the concatenation of two devices is shown in Figure 36.
+The concatenation of two devices is shown in Figure 36.
 Simultaneous sampling is possible by using a common CNVST signal.
-It should be noted that the RDC/SDIN input is latched on the opposite edge of SCLK of the one used to shift out the data on SDOUT.
-Therefore, the MSB of the "upstream" converter just follows the LSB of the "downstream" converter on the next SCLK cycle.
+It should be noted that the RDC/SDIN input is latched on the edge of SCLK opposite the one used to shift out the data on SDOUT.
+Thus, the MSB of the upstream converter follows the LSB of the downstream converter on the next SCLK cycle.

 Figure 36.
-Two AD7652s in a Daisy-Chain Configuration
+Two AD7653s in a Daisy-Chain Configuration